 The parties to this MOU shall each appoint a liaison for interactions between the parties.
 It is not required, that each liaison hold joint membership in Parties.
 See section 11 Contacts at Time of Signing.

-Such projects as might be jointly undertaken by Parties will be clearly defined and delineated by a joint project proposal which, if approved by both parties, must include a succinct description of the proposed project, and estimate of time required.
+Such projects as might be jointly undertaken by Parties will be clearly defined and delineated by a joint project proposal (“Joint Project Proposal”) which must include a description of the proposed project and must be approved by both Parties in writing to become effective and binding.

 Cooperative Initiatives